dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 //insert image maybe //

-## 9.11.
-Maturity level
+## 9.10.
+Maturity level :white_check_mark:

 Currently, the biggest limitation of using crossplane is the lack of providers and feature-set each provider offers.

 <!-- rely on providers -->
 When using kubernetes as a universal control plane for all of your infrastructure you rely heavily on the stability and flexibility of the controllers made by big cooperations or open-source communities.
-When you use ArgoCD you put all your faith in that its controller correctly deploy your services and does not randomly delete arbitrary pods.
+When you use ArgoCD you put all your faith in that its control plane correctly deploy your services and does not randomly delete arbitrary pods.
 When you use Crossplane you rely on the controller/providers correctly provision the requested resource and managing their lifecycle correctly.
-You as a user of these control plane this is out of your hands and you rely sole only the tools.
+You as a user of these control plane it is out of your hands and you rely sole only the tools.
 This is the same limitation that Terraform has.
 Terraform is only as good as the providers that integrate with Terraform.

 **Examples of observed some issues when working with ArgoCD and Crossplane**

-- Digital Ocean's provider can not delete resources on their platform.
+- Digital Ocean's crossplane provider (v0.1.0) can not delete resources on their platform (Issue is reported here [[s](https://github.com/crossplane-contrib/provider-digitalocean/issues/55)]).
 This means crossplane can only be used to spin up e.g. databases and kubernetes clusters - but not delete them afterwards.
-This partially removes the purpose of crossplane.
+This makes the provider close to useless, because you can not control the full life-cycle of resources.
 This is obviously not intentional, and will probably be fixed in the near future.
-Overall this is just an example of providers not being mature and ready for control planes like crossplane.
+However this is an good example of cloud-providers not being mature and ready for control planes like crossplane.

-- ArgoCD can not natively deploy resources when the generated yaml-files gets too large (as described here : https://github.com/argoproj/argo-cd/issues/8128).
+- ArgoCD can not natively deploy resources when the generated yaml-files gets too large (Issue is reported here [[s](https://github.com/argoproj/argo-cd/issues/8128)]).
 This is completely out of your hands.
 So if you want to deploy certain helm-charts that generate long yaml files then you instead have to it find a custom workaround online or deploy it manually.
-This can be quite painful, since if ArgoCD cant deploy _every single resource_ declared in your infrastructure its useful ness is greatly reduced.
+This can be quite painful, since if ArgoCD can't deploy _every single resource_ declared in your infrastructure you have to introduce custom logic for edge cases, which doesn't scale well.

-- ArgoCD can not connect to a external cluster based on data stored as a secret in kubernetes.
-Argo can only connect to external clusters by running `argocd add cluster <context-name-found-in-kubeconfig>` on your machine with a kube-config available.
-This goes against the idea of declaring everything in yaml by forcing the user to call a shell command imperatively. (described here:https://github.com/argoproj/argo-cd/issues/4651).
+- ArgoCD can not connect to a external cluster based on data stored as a secret in kubernetes (described here [[s](https://github.com/argoproj/argo-cd/issues/4651)]).
+Argo can only connect to external clusters by running `argocd add cluster <kubeconfig-context-name>` on your machine with a kubeconfig available.
+This goes against the idea of declaring everything in YAML by forcing the user to call a shell command imperatively. (described here:https://github.com/argoproj/argo-cd/issues/4651).

-## 9.12.
+## 9.11.
 Eliminating state

 This is one of the most interesting topics of the discussion.
 One of the biggest selling points moving away from Terraform is the state you have to manage, so if a control plane like crossplane has not improved that process, then we have not gained much.

 With terraform you store a state each time you provision any cloud resource.
 That resources has to be stored a shared place and make sure it is up to date and only the right people have access to it.
 Crossplane doesn't not handle state in the same way.
 Terraform looks at the terraform-state, your local code, and what is currently running in the cloud. <!-- check med Zander --> Crossplane only looks at what is currently running in the cloud.
 If the requested resource does not exist, crossplane will create it.
 If the requested resource already exist, it will not create anything.
 This works with wonders with simple resources like DNS-records on GCP, but if you look at resources that needs connections details like managed databases and Kubernetes clusters, it gets more interesting!
 What the crossplane provider does with each resource if it already exists depends on the individual resource.

 If crossplane requests a GKE Cluster _that does not already exist_ it will provision a cluster and store the connection details (kubeconfig) as a secret in the cluster with Crossplane installed.
 If the GKE cluster already exists it will not create anything, but just pull down the connection details (kubeconfig).
 That meant that if the `core cluster` gets deleted and recreated, the kube-config to the `app clusters` _will not_ be lost.

+This can also be seen if you just manually delete a secret generated by crossplane.
+Crossplane will just detect it an reconsile and recreate the secret.
+No state lost.

 This is not the case with database connection details.
 The password will only be pulled down on creation, but never again.
 This is the case with both the GCP and AWS crossplane provider.
 If crossplane requests a database _that does not already exist_ it will provision the database and store all the connection details it in the cluster.
 If crossplane requests a database _that already exist_ it will pull down all connection details besides the password and store it in the cluster.
 That means that if the `core cluster` gets deleted and recreated, the password to the database _will_ be lost.
 (This is intensional behaviour by crossplane for security reasons [[source](https://github.com/crossplane-contrib/provider-gcp/issues/397#issuecomment-948758190)])